jysui123/esql/README.md

 |LIKE expression|using "regexp", support standard regex syntax|using "match_phrase", only support '%' and the smallest match unit is space separated word|
 |optimization|no redundant {"bool": {"filter": xxx}} wrapped|all queries wrapped by {"bool": {"filter": xxx}}|

 ## ES V2.x vs ES V6.5
 |Item|ES V2.x|ES v6.5|
 |:-:|:-:|:-:|
 |missing check|{"missing": {"field": "xxx"}}|{"must_not": {"exist": {"field": "xxx"}}}|

+## Attentions
+- `must_not` in ES does not share the same logic as `NOT` in sql
+- if you want to apply aggregation on some fields, they should be in type `keyword` in ES (set type of a field by put mapping to your table)